Free Will Hunting: Plot

 Bender, Fry, and Leela reach the secret laboratory where the module may be kept, but instead they find Mom waiting for them there.
 She reveals that a free will unit was designed by Prof. Farnsworth years earlier when he worked at Mom Corp.
 Farnsworth never completed it after learning of Mom's plan to use the unit to cause a robot uprising that would then be repelled by obedient robots.
 Bender returns to Planet Express and confronts Farnsworth about the module, insisting that he really completed it and demanding that he give it to him.
 The Professor admits that he had finished making one complete free will unit, which he has hidden in a talking Bender toy.
 Bender attempts to use a gun on Farnsworth to force him to hand it over, but Bender discovers that the Professor had programmed a failsafe in all robots that prevents them from taking the unit or attacking Farnsworth.
 Farnsworth inserts the unit into Bender to give Bender a sample of what free will is like.
 At first, when Bender attempts to shoot Farnsworth again, it appears the unit is not working.
 Bender then remembers he forgot to turn off the gun's safety, and shoots the Professor.
 Bender is taken to court and, now that he has free will, is found guilty of attempted murder.
 The crew of Planet Express, except for a severely injured Farnsworth, celebrate with Bender as he is taken away.

-During the end credits, - rap video featuring Bender and several floozy-bots from previous episodes (such as Hookerbot 5000 from "Hell is Other Robots" and the two Jewish-American princess robots from "The Bots and the Bees") is shown.
+During the end credits, a rap video featuring Bender and several floozy-bots from previous episodes (such as Hookerbot 5000 from "Hell is Other Robots" and the two Jewish-American princess robots from "The Bots and the Bees") is shown.